Pediatric Psychology Internship - Rotations

 Pediatric Neuropsychology

 As part of the diagnostic process, interns organize and integrate information about patients and families including medical and neurological data, neuropsychological assessment data, educational information, interview observations, and other data and related history.
 The focus is on neurocognitive functioning as well as behavioral and emotional aspects of children’s functioning.
 Both environmental and biological factors are considered in evaluating children in the Pediatric Neuropsychology Clinic.
 Interns refine skills involving neuropsychological assessment and assessment of emotional and social development through interviews, objective measures, and behavior observations.
-Interns are supervised closely on every case.
-Interns receive direct case supervision to promote formulation of diagnostic impressions and treatment recommendations.
-Interns then participate in feedback meetings in which the results of assessments are communicated to parents.
-Interns prepare chart notes documenting patient visits, complete formal neuropsychological reports for patients’ medical records, and consult appropriately with physicians and other involved professionals.
+Interns are supervised closely on every case, receiving direct case supervision to promote formulation of diagnostic impressions and treatment recommendations.
+Interns then participate in feedback sessions in which the results of assessments are communicated to caregivers.
+Interns prepare chart notes documenting patient visits, complete formal neuropsychological reports for patients’ medical records, and participate in case management.

 Opportunities to learn about brain-behavior relationships from a developmental standpoint are abundant in informal and formal contexts on the Pediatric Neuropsychology rotation.
-Interns attend a didactic seminar in neuropsychology and present cases at the weekly Pediatric Neuropsychology Group Staffing.
-The neuropsychology seminar includes weekly didactic presentations by the neuropsychology staff or invited guest lecturers.
-Attendance at Grand Rounds for the Departments of Neurology and Pediatrics is optional but encouraged.
+Interns attend a didactic seminar in neuropsychology and present cases at the Pediatric Neuropsychology group case staffings.
+The neuropsychology seminar includes didactic presentations by the neuropsychology staff or invited guest lecturers, as well as test conferences, Masonic Institute for the Developing Brain colloquia, and interdisciplinary meetings with Developmental Behavioral Pediatrics residents/fellows.

 Research opportunities are varied in the Pediatric Neuropsychology rotation.
-Ongoing studies address childhood inherited metabolic diseases, effects of bone marrow transplants, social-emotional development in various populations, and a variety of other topics.
-Interns may participate in a research project or a case study during the year, either independently or as part of a larger ongoing project led by one of their supervisors.
+Ongoing studies address childhood inherited metabolic diseases, effects of blood and marrow transplants, social-emotional development in various populations, and a variety of other topics.
+A sizable minority of interns participate in a research project or write an abstract to present at a conference during the year, either independently or as part of a larger ongoing project led by one of their supervisors.
+Research participation is not the expectation for interns as many are focused on completing their dissertations.

-Interns are expected to complete approximately three neuropsychological evaluations per week while on the Pediatric Neuropsychology rotation.
+Interns are scheduled to complete approximately three neuropsychological evaluations per week while on the Pediatric Neuropsychology rotation.
 Days not in clinic allow interns time to attend training activities, devote attention to clinical management issues, and participate in other professional activities, such as psychotherapy or research.
-On the Pediatric Neuropsychology rotation, interns are supervised by all of the participating supervisors on the rotation.
+On the Pediatric Neuropsychology rotation, interns have the opportunity to work with all (or nearly all) of the participating supervisors on the rotation.

-Postdoctoral fellowships in Pediatric Neuropsychology are sometimes available following the internship year.
-Several interns have remained within the Pediatric Neuropsychology Division as postdoctoral fellows after completing the internship.
+Postdoctoral fellowships in Pediatric Neuropsychology are sometimes available through the Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN) Resident Matching Program following the internship year.
+Several interns have remained within the Pediatric Neuropsychology Section as postdoctoral fellows after completing the internship.

 Contact Us